 Besides lauric acid, coconut products also contain other MCFAs, such as capric acid (7 percent) and caprylic acid (8 percent), both of which also have many beneficial effects on health that are lacking in other oils.

-Understanding Coconut Oil
+Understanding Coconut Oil and CocoTherapy

 There have been many misleading information and erroneous claims about coconut oil.
 The following table lists some of these claims and the truth about them.